 The interest in the professional use of LinkedIn’s Company Pages is steadily increasing, and the possibilities with the pages are also developing at a rapid pace.
-It can therefore be challenging to ensure that you’ve got everything you need and that you’re optimising the use of these possibilities.
+It can, therefore, be challenging to ensure that you’ve got everything you need and that you’re optimizing the use of these possibilities.

 In this article, you will get 5 tips for achieving better success with your Company Page on LinkedIn.